SketchINT-code/SketchINT/CPU_src/perflow_test/README.md

 ## Introduction

 For traditional per-flow tasks, we test the performance of our Tower, Tower+CU against CM, CU, and Elastic, on six tasks: flow size estimation, heavy hitter detection, heavy change detection, flow size distribution, entropy estimation, and cardinality estimation.
+And we test the performance of NitroSketch and UnivMon on the first four tasks.
 Specifically:

 - The `./tower/` directory contains all the tests of Tower, Tower+CU, CM and CU.
 We implemented our Tower's data structure and query operations in `tower.h`, and since CM and CU share similar data structures and operations with Tower, we combine the implementations of CM and CU into `tower.h`.
 - The `./elastic/` directory contains all the tests of Elastic.
+- The `./NitroSketch/` directory contains all the tests of NitroSketch.
+- The `./UnivMon/` directory contains all the tests of UnivMon.
 - The `./common/` directory contains implementations of `BOBHash32` and MRAC algorithm (used for flow size distribution).